 3. 100 Habits of Successful Freelance Designers: Insider Secrets for Working Smart & Staying Creative by Steve Gordon Jr and Laurel Saville

-The best way to learn about what freelance life is really like is to talk to real-life freelancers.
-Here, 100 of them share the daily habits that continually inspire them to stay creative, and business strategies that have helped them achieve financial success.
+The best way to learn about what a freelance life is really like is to talk to real-life freelancers.
+Here, 100 of them share the daily habits that continually inspire them to stay creative and business strategies that have helped them achieve financial success.
 Topics covered include deadlines, inspiration, competition, rules, respect, education, and how to handle criticism, and the designers’ opinions are all shared with honesty and irreverence.